External intercostal muscles

 Each intercostal muscle occupies its intercostal space starting from the tubercles of ribs posteriorly, to the costochondral junctions anteriorly.
 The exceptions are the upper two or three muscles that do not reach the costochondral junction, and the lower two that reach even the free ends of the costal cartilages.
 The most posterior fibers of each muscle fuse with the superior costotransverse ligaments.
 On the other hand, the most anterior fibers blend with the external intercostal membrane, which fills the remainder of the corresponding intercostal space from the costochondral junction to the sternum.
 The external intercostals found in the lower thoracic levels blend with the external abdominal oblique muscles in the anterolateral abdominal wall.

-The external intercostal muscles receive innervation from intercostal nerves of corresponding intercostal spaces, which are the ventral rami of thoracic spinal nerves.
+The external intercostal muscles receive innervation from intercostal nerves of corresponding intercostal spaces, which are the anterior rami of thoracic spinal nerves.

 The external intercostal muscles have an extensive vascular supply.
 They are supplied by the muscular branches of the anterior and posterior intercostal arteries.